schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/xxgMXVV)

 But what about disassembly instructions?
-While it could be completely valid to have these numbered from 1 - x, why not reinforce the idea that this is disassembly instruction by having the number countdown?
-With the `reversed` attribute on the ordered list element it is as simple as adding the attribute to the root `ol` element.
+While it could be completely valid to have these numbered from 1 - x, why not reinforce the idea that this is disassembly instruction by having the numbers countdown?
+With the `reversed` attribute on the ordered list element, it is as simple as adding the attribute to the root `ol` element.

-> NOTE: This will not reverse the order the instruction are rendered, only the marker.
+> NOTE: This will not reverse the order in which the instructions are rendered, only the marker.
 The content will still be rendered in the same order you wrote them in the HTML.

 ```html
 <section aria-labelledby="taking-down-tent">